duaasohailsarwar/Superstore-Sales-and-Profit-Analysis/README.md

 # Superstore-Sales-and-Profit-Analysis

 ## Overview
-This project analyzes the Superstore Sales Dataset (9,994 transactions) to identify profitability issues and growth opportunities.
-Through SQL analysis and Power BI dashboards, I uncovered that while the company achieved 20-30% YoY growth, $558K in profit was lost to discounting and the Furniture category operates at an unsustainable 2.48% margin.
+This project explores the Superstore Sales Dataset to uncover key insights about sales performance, discount strategies, regional profitability and customer behavior and translate those findings into actionable business insights.

 ## Tools Used
 - **Excel & Power Query** - Data cleaning and transformation